phonetworks/pho-cli/README.md

 ## Available Commands

 **build**
-Builds graphql schema into executable Pho.
+Builds graphql schema into executable Phở.
 This may be used if you have cloned a recipe, modified and need to compile it.
 > Usage: ```bin/pho.php build [<source>] [<destination>] [<extension>]``` where extension is the file extension (.pgql by default)

 **init**